Sunday, June 30, 2024

 = length(ys) + length(zs)

-by apply merge_length[length(ys) + length(zs)][ys, zs] to .
+by merge_length[length(ys) + length(zs)][ys, zs]

 ... = length(xs)

-by rewrite len_zs | add_zero[length(ys)] | len_ys.
+by rewrite len_zs | add_zero[length(ys)] | len_ys

 }